weakmemory/weakmemory.github.io/semantics-neapolis23/INSTALL.md

 - [Emacs](https://www.gnu.org/software/emacs/) + [Proof General](https://proofgeneral.github.io/).
   * Make a step command: button "> Next" in the toolbox, or `C-c C-n` key combination by default.
   * Find other hot keys [here](https://proofgeneral.github.io/doc/master/userman/Basic-Script-Management/#Basic-Script-Management) (section §2.6).
-  * In Emacs editor, some symbols, used in the proofs, are absent in the default font.
+  * In Emacs editor some symbols used in the proofs are absent in the default font.
     In the Debian-based distribution this issue can be fixed by installing the package ``ttf-ancient-fonts``.

 - [Vim](https://www.vim.org/) + [Coqtail](https://github.com/whonore/Coqtail).